 Why is there the range, 6GB to 10GB?
 Because when I asked the staff in Phnom Penh, he said, ‘6GB’.
 When I asked the staff in Kampong Cham, he said, ‘8GB’.
 When I asked another staff in Kampong Cham on a different date, he said, ’10GB’.
 Can I check my data usage online?
 Of course, yes.
 But here’s what I got when I checked it ‘USD333 in your card.’
 They never tell you in GB.
 They only tell you the USD amount but there is no conversion table for you to check USD? = ?GB.

 Whichever service provider you use, if you get the data card at the airport, all of them charge you a much higher price than their shops in town.
 You may want to take a tuk tuk to town, check in your hotel or hostel first and then ask the receptionists where you can buy the data card.
 Note, you will need to negotiate with the tuk tuk drivers the price.
 Alternatively, you can buy the data card and use PassApp which is slightly cheaper and skip the annoying negotiation part.
-Or, you can take a public bus which is extremely cheap to get to town and then sort out everything there.
-You can check out my 10 different ways of getting around in Cambodia blog to find out how you can travel around in Cambodia and within Phnom Penh.
+Or, you can take an air conditioned public bus which is extremely cheap to get to town and then sort out everything there.
+Check out my 10 different ways of getting around in Cambodia blog to find out how you can travel around in Cambodia and within Phnom Penh.

 Disclaimer: I usually don’t mention any brand names but here I have to.
 So I’d like to clarify that I am not paid to write this blog.